Yoda-Canada/Magic-SSG/README.md

 - Allow the input to be a deep tree of files and folders.
 - Allow user to check the tool's version.
 - Allow the language input and SSG can generate the lang attribute on the root <html> element
+- Allow user to supply a JSON formatted configuration file

 ## Installation